cscannell-inacloud/Microsoft-Teams-Docs/teams/updateremove.md

 ## Updating an existing tab instance

 You can enable users to update, or reconfigure, a tab by setting the `canUpdateConfig` attribute in your tab manifest to `true`.
 For more information, see [Microsoft Teams tab package schema reference](schema.md).
 When you do so, Microsoft Teams adds a **Settings** option to the right-click menu for your tab.
-When the user selects this option, Microsoft Teams will load the configuration page within an iframe inside an **Update Tab** dialog - similarly to the **Add Tab** dialog.
+When the user selects this option, Microsoft Teams will re-load the [configuration page](createconfigpage.md) within an iframe inside an **Update Tab** dialog - similarly to the **Add Tab** dialog.

 !["Screenshot of a tab with the right-click menu open to show the Settings menu option."](images/tab_settings.png)

-In your configuration page code, call `microsoftTeams.settings.getSettings(function(settings) { /* ... */ })` after initialization.
-Once your callback is invoked, you can inspect to see if there are existing settings or if this is a new tab.
-You can then enable your configuration page and continue loading your content in the tab.

->**Tip** When the user adds a tab, you can provide 'customSettings' inside Settings, which may be useful to you at this point.

 ## Removing a tab